NUWiNS/imc2025-replication-cellular-network-performance-on-wheels-data/README.md

 - **`scripts/`**
   Contains two Python scripts for generating processed data:
-  - Each script supports two flags:
+  - Each script supports two flags inside the script.
+Set it to 1 to enable and 0 to disable:
-    - `--process`: Reads the raw data and stores processed output in the `pkls/` folder.
+    1. `process`: Reads the raw data and stores processed output in the `pkls/` folder.
-    - `--parse`: Parses the processed data from `pkls/` and generates results/plots in the `plots/` folder.
+    2. `parse`: Parses the processed data from `pkls/` and generates results/plots in the `plots/` folder.

 - **`pkls/`**
   Stores intermediate processed data (pickled Python objects).